greg-raven/Uncommon-Sense/_posts/2010-12-15-view-from-the-top.md

 tag: 'Adolf Hitler'
 ---

-How fortunate for governments that the people they administer don’t think.
+How fortunate for governments that the people they administer don't think.